General spin models from noncollinear spin density functional theory and spin-cluster expansion: Application

 Regarding the parameter $D$ [Fig.~\ref{fig:ADL}(b)], its composition dependence agrees well with previous theoretical studies.
 In particular, we find the sign change of $D$ around $x(\mathrm{Fe}) \approx 0.6$--$0.7$ and $y(\mathrm{Co}) \approx 0.6$.
 As noted above, the helical period $\lambda$ diverges at compositions where $D=0$.
 Figure~\ref{fig:ADL}(c) compares $\lambda$ calculated from $A$ and $D$ as Eq. (\ref{eq:lambda}) with experimental results.
 Experiments likewise show a divergence near $x(\mathrm{Fe}) \approx 0.8$ and $y(\mathrm{Co}) \approx 0.5$; aside from modest offsets, the overall trends are consistent.
-These offsets are reasonable in light of our computational setup---varying the electron number only while fixing the lattice constant---and fall within the expected uncertainty.
-Overall, although finite-size effects associated with the supercell used here are present, our calculations clearly indicate that the SCE framework attains systematically improved accuracy as the cell size is increased.
+These offsets are reasonable in light of our computational setup---varying the electron number only while fixing the structural parameters---and fall within the expected uncertainty.
+In Supplementary Materials Sec.~S2, we discuss the convergence of $A$, $D$, and $\lambda$ for FeGe and $(\mathrm{Mn}_{0.35}\mathrm{Fe}_{0.65})$Ge, the latter corresponding to the composition at which $\lambda$ diverges~\cite{SI}.
+We also present in Supplementary Materials Sec.~S3 the composition dependences of $\lambda$ and the magnetic transition temperature obtained within the mean-field approximation following Ref.~\cite{Mendive-Tapia2021-yg}, which confirms that the spin-spiral state is stabilized also at the mean-field level~\cite{SI}.
+Overall, although finite-size effects associated with the supercell used here are present, our calculations indicate that the SCE framework attains systematically improved accuracy as the cell size is increased.
 In the following, we evaluate the impact of spin fluctuations---a representative temperature effect---where the advantages of SCE become particularly pronounced.